sadik-malik/sadik-malik/README.md

 ### Glad to see you here!

 I am a front-end software engineer.
 I love programming, writing and traveling.
-Building admin dashboards and complex complex in React covers most of my time.
+Building admin dashboards and complex applications in React covers most of my time.

 📈 **My GitHub Stats:**